 Although much of our programming is dry and for all-ages, the Khyber is not an entirely dry space as we operate a licensed bar at some of our events and do have alcohol on site.
 We do not allow or condone the use of outside alcohol or drug substances in the space.

 FREE & PWYC ENTRY

 The Khyber has no entrance fees during our gallery hours.
-In addition, we offer many free programs, as well as a pay-what-you-can (PWYC) entry for ticketed/door cover events.
+In addition, we offer many free programs and resources, as well as a pay-what-you-can (PWYC) entry for all events, online and offline.
 Our hope in offering a PWYC option is that people from all financial backgrounds, including those facing barriers, systemically, long-term, or temporarily, will feel welcome to attend.
 We would like to show appreciation to all who come out to our events and are dedicated to never turning away any individual due to lack of funds.
-We recognize that a reality for many who see PWYC on events, still feel a pressure to contribute financially, even though they may not have the means to do so.
+We recognize that a reality for many who see PWYC on events, still feel pressure to contribute financially, even though they may not have the means to do so.
 We do not want you to skip your dream event due to perceived financial obligations, so please come!

-Click the link above to read the policy that is in-print and present at all events at the centre.
-In brief, know that Khyber has anti-violence and pro-survivor policies in place, and will not tolerate discrimination or violent acts, which includes but is not limited to: racism, white supremacy, sexism, heterosexism/homophobia, cissexism/transphophia, queerphobia, sizeism, ableist and ageist comments, sexualized and all acts of violence and harassment.
+Click the link above to read the policy that is in print and present at all events at the centre.
+In brief, know that Khyber has anti-violence and pro-survivor policies in place, and will not tolerate discrimination or violent acts, which includes but is not limited to: racism, white supremacy, sexism, heterosexism/homophobia, cissexism/transphobia, queerphobia, sizeism, ableist and ageist comments, sexualized and all acts of violence and harassment.
 This is in effect at all times and under all conditions at the centre.

 Click the link above to read our policy in full.
-The Khyber aims to combat sexualized violence through a survivor-centric and anti-oppressive framework which is essential to building a more accessible and care based space.
+Artists and staff during orientation must read and show understanding of the preamble.
+The Khyber aims to combat sexualized violence through a survivor-centric and anti-oppressive framework which is essential to building a more accessible and care-based space.